A Plan to Renew the Promise of American Life, Plank 14

 Notes

-2/ Update, June 17, 2021: Today a bill became law adding to the federal calendar the Emancipation Day holiday that I endorsed in 2013, although not under that name, but rather under the name, ‘Juneteenth National Independence Day.’
+3/ Update, June 17, 2021: Today a bill became law adding to the federal calendar the Emancipation Day holiday that I endorsed in 2013, although not under that name, but rather under the name, ‘Juneteenth National Independence Day.’
 It celebrates the arrival of the news of emancipation in Texas in June of 1865.
 That brings the number of federal holidays to eleven, and I have updated this post accordingly.
-I am thrilled Juneteenth is now a federal holiday.
-I will confess I am less enamored of the phrase, ‘National Independence Day.’
+I am thrilled Juneteenth is now a federal holiday, but I will confess I am less enamored of the phrase, ‘National Independence Day.’
 Why?
-Because it sounds too much like Independence Day, July 4, and because it seems to suggest African Americans are a separate nation rather than full-fledged Americans.
+Because it sounds too much like our original Independence Day, July 4, and because it seems to suggest African Americans are a separate nation from other Americans.
 We are one people!
 This holiday, by the way, has existed informally among African Americans since 1865 and formally in a number of states since the 1930s, beginning with Texas, where it originated.
-There, it is called Emancipation Day formally and Juneteenth informally.
+There, it is called Emancipation Day and Juneteenth.
+No mention of ‘National Independence.’

 Constitutional Amendments